eellak/gsoc2021-HA-Auto-Node-RED/examples/Smart Home/README.md

 structured form.

 ![Smart Home Depiction](smart_home.png)

 Image by AUTh SoftEng team.

 ## Project Files
 - smart_home.png: Top-Down depiction of home with sensors and actuators
-- home_utilities.py: Python utilities used to simulate home devices by sending structured messages to the broker
-- smart_home.full_metamodel: File containing the full metamodel with Entities, Brokers and Automations for the Smart Home Environment
+- smart_home.model: File containing the Configuration Model with Entities, Brokers and Automations for the Smart Home Environment